sverweij/state-machine-cat/docs/api.md

 }
 ```

-> In version 1 and 2 you can also use a callback, however
-> this is _deprecated_ - it will be removed in the next major
-> release.

 Both will dump an svg picture on stdout, which would look like this:

 <img width="244" alt="pics/on-off-left-right.png" src="pics/on-off-left-right.png">

+### ESM and commonjs

+state-machine-cat is an ecmascript module.
+For backward compatibility reasons
+it additionally distributes with a commonjs build.
+In time, when ESM has gained
+enough footing, the commonjs build will be removed from the distribution, however.

 ## Public API